octobercms/docs/3.x/extend/database/structure.md

 });
 ```

-<a id="oc-creating-indexes"></a>
-### Creating Indexes
+## Creating Indexes

 The schema builder supports several types of indexes.
 First, let's look at an example that specifies a column's values should be unique.
-To create the index, we can simply chain the `unique` method onto the column definition:
+To create the index, we can simply chain the `unique` method onto the column definition.

 ```php
 $table->string('email')->unique();